Jorijn/legacy-jekyll-blog/_posts/2011-09-22-cannot-use-this-as-lexical-variable.md

 	?>

 In my example I wanted to do certain action before and after I called a function.
-This action required access to the @$this@ variable to access to scope which holds the database class.
+This action required access to the `$this` variable to access to scope which holds the database class.
 I tried the following code:

 <?prettify?>
 	<?php